top of page

 Make The Filling

-2. In a large mixing bowl, whisk together the sugars, flour, salt, and spices, until well combined.
+2. In a large mixing bowl, whisk together the sugars, flour, salt, and spices until well combined.
 Set aside.

 Enjoy!

-This American Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
+This Traditional Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
 The pie is great with maple syrup or whipped cream, sprinkled with cinnamon or cinnamon sugar.

 Photo @Feli Chic'Cuisine

-This American Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
+This Traditional Pumpkin Pie recipe is a classic fall dessert with a flaky crust and a creamy spiced filling.
 The pie is great with maple syrup or whipped cream, sprinkled with cinnamon or cinnamon sugar.

 Photo @Feli Chic'Cuisine

 "Delicious autumn!
-My very soul is wedded to it, and if I were a bird I would fly about the Earth seeking the successive autumns.”
-George Eliot
+My very soul is wedded to it, and if I were a bird I would fly about the Earth seeking the successive autumns.” ― George Eliot

 KEEP IN TOUCH